 Birthdays are a time for celebrating!
-A time to eat good food with good friends and enough yourself!
+A time to eat good food with good friends and enjoy yourself!

 Children’s parties are exciting, and your child should feel included in the party fun, just like every other child!